Management of recurrent or persistent non-muscle invasive bladder cancer

 Wassim Kassouf, MD, CM, FRCS

-- Associate Professor and Program Director
+- Professor and Program Director

 - McGill University Health Center